Olena Kysilevska: Senator

 Kysilevska was an active member of the Ukrainian National Democratic Alliance and was elected to two terms in the Polish Senate (1928–1935).
 From 1935 on, she headed the women's section of the Silskyi Hospodar society in Lviv.
 Silskyi Hospodar had been founded in 1899 and it was the most important agriculture organisation in Galicia.
 Others involved were Iryna Pavlykovska, Kharyta Kononenko and I. Dombchevska.

 As a result of the Second World War, Kysilevska lived as a displaced person in Northern Europe until she immigrated to Canada in 1948 to join her son Vladimir Kaye-Kysilewsky, a historian, journalist and publisher.
 That same year Olena was elected the first president of the World Federation of Ukrainian Women's Organizations, a position she held until her death.
 The organisation created the first links of women's organisations across the Ukrainian diaspora.
 The 1948 list was the UNWLA, the Ukrainian Gold Cross, the Olha Basarab Organization of Ukrainian Women in Canada; the League of Ukrainian Catholic Women in Canada; the Association of Ukrainian Women in Germany; the Organization of Ukrainian Women of Great Britain; the Union of Ukrainian Women in Belgium; the Soiuz Ukrainok in France; the Women's Organization of Brazil; the Soiuz Ukrainok of Argentina; the Union of Ukrainian Women of Venezuela and the Soiuz Ukrainok.

-Personal life
+Death

 Kysilevska died 29 March 1956 in Ottawa, Ontario, Canada.